Phurga/obsidian_vault/concepts/soil quality.md

 tags:
   - concept/definition
 ---
-**Soil quality** (or **soil health**) is the capacity of a living soil to:
+**Soil quality** (or **soil health**) is the ability of the soil to sustain the productivity, diversity, and environmental services of terrestrial ecosystems ([[FAO2020_definitionsoil]])

-- function within natural or managed ecosystem boundaries
-- to sustain plant and animal productivity
-- to maintain or enhance water and air quality
-- to promote plant and animal health
+Soil health mentions tend to refer more on the biological dimension of soils, considering soils beyond productive or even utilitarian values.
-## definitions
+## other definitions
+Soil fertility, soil productivity, soil quality, soil health, soil security: several evolving terms characterizing what we value in soils and our understanding of this complex medium.

  [[Doran2002_Soilhealth]] and [[Vidal-Legaz2017_Soilquality]]:
 >  **Soil quality** (or **soil health**) is the capacity of a living soil to:
 > - function within natural or managed ecosystem boundaries